KaPodgaets/citizen_db/architecture/data/ARCH-data-contract-yaml-v1.md

 ```

 ## Behavior
-These contracts are used in two places:
+These contracts are used in the early stages of the pipeline:
-- The ingest.py script uses the keys of the column_mapping dictionary as the list of required headers for its header validation step.
+- ingest.py: Uses the keys of the column_mapping dictionary as the list of required headers for its initial header validation step.
-- The validate.py script, via src/utils/parsing.py, reads the appropriate YAML file for the dataset being processed.
-It determines the correct column_mapping to use by finding the latest version in the file whose date is on or before the date specified in the source filename.
-This mapping dictionary is then used to rename the columns of the pandas DataFrame before it is validated by Pandera.
+- validate.py: After a file has been ingested, this script reads the appropriate YAML file for the dataset.
+It determines the correct column_mapping to use based on the file's period and renames the DataFrame columns before validating the data with Pandera.

 ## Evolution
 ### Historical
 - v1: Initial design.
   - 2025-07-10: Role clarified.
-Now used for header validation in ingest and for column mapping in validate.
+The contracts are now used for header validation in the ingest step and for column renaming in the validate step.